JonathanMinto/NHS/README.md

 Skills: data cleaning & wrangling, problem statement refinement, structured thinking frameworks, exploratory & descriptive analysis, stakeholder considerations, visualisations, data story-telling

 ### **Project Brief:**
-The NHS incurs significant, potentially avoidable, costs when patients miss general practitioner (GP) appointments.
+"The NHS incurs significant, potentially avoidable, costs when patients miss general practitioner (GP) appointments.
 The reasons for missed appointments need to be better understood as explained by The British Medical Association (BMA) chair Professor Philip Banfield:

 "While it is frustrating when patients do not attend, the reasons why this happens should be investigated rather than simply resorting to punishing them.
 Financially penalising patients inevitably impact the poorest and most vulnerable in the community."

 (GP Practice News 2022)

 Therefore, reducing or eliminating missed appointments would be beneficial financially as well as socially.
-The government needs a data-informed approach to decide how best to handle this problem.
+The government needs a data-informed approach to decide how best to handle this problem."

 I assessed the issue, utlising two structured thinking approaches; a fishbone diagram and the 5-whys method
 ![image 1](https://github.com/JonathanMinto/NHS/blob/main/Fishbone%20Diagram.png)